Careers with this Degree

-Graduates with a master's degree in educational administration can work at colleges and universities, public schools and educational agencies in a variety of administrative and supervisory positions.
-Certification and licensure may be required for some positions and requirements may differ from state to state.
+Here we discuss some of the places an individual with a master's degree in educational administration can work and explore a couple of career options in depth, including job outlook and salary.
+Graduates with a master's degree in educational administration can work at colleges and universities, public schools, private schools, and educational agencies in a variety of administrative and supervisory positions.
+Certification and licensure may be required for some positions, and requirements may differ from state to state.

 School principals are responsible for the proper administration of public and private schools.
 They are responsible for scheduling student classes and disciplining students.
 A school principal orders textbooks and school supplies, according to the U.S. Bureau of Labor Statistics (BLS).
-They often counsel students on matters affecting the student's personal, vocational and social life.
-Principals help develop new school curricula, assess programs, evaluate teachers and provide support to the community.
+They often counsel students on matters affecting the student's personal, vocational, and social life.

 - Evaluate teachers

 A master's degree is typically required to become a school principal.
 The BLS reported that elementary, middle and high school principals could expect about average 6% growth in jobs from 2014-2024, with growth tempered by budgetary constraints.
 Elementary and secondary school education administrators (including principals) earned a median yearly salary of $92,510 as of May 2016.